zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 **Q: Can I create more than one sandbox at a time?**

-**A:** No, each user can create only one sandbox at a time.
+**A:** No. Each user can create only one sandbox at a time.
 Once your current sandbox is deleted, you can create a new one.

 **Q: Can I extend the 8-hour limit for my sandbox?**